RedHatNordicsSA/ansible-roadshow/content/README.md

 ## Set parameters to Ansible variables file

-Playbooks expect file ```content/vars/vars.yml``` for setting your personal AWS credentials, machine AMI image and some other parameters.
+Playbooks expect file ```content/vars/vars.yml``` to contain settings your personal AWS credentials, machine AMI image and some other parameters.
 Copy ```content/vars/vars-example.yml``` and fill it with your settings.
 It is recommended to use Ansible Vault to encrypt your credentials.

 ## Encrypting credentials with Ansible Vault